CTA the Deal: 6 Tips to Create the Best Calls to Action

 Here’s an example for you.
 Club Mahindra capitalizes on people’s desire for a memorable vacation and gets them intrigued with a slideshow of stunning vacation pictures.

 Eventually, the customers feel the need to reward themselves with an amazing vacation.
 And they end up responding to the CTA.
 Creating the best calls to action becomes easy when you understand this!

 This is what blending curiosity and anticipation looks like when nailed:

 - Make ample use of command verbs

-- Make sure that your CTA appeals to human emotions
+- Make sure that your CTA copy appeals to human emotions

 - Go all out and create a sense of urgency